amoeba-rb/amoeba/README.md

 # IMPORTANT NEWS

 * As of December 11th, 2012 Amoeba no longer overrides the built in `ActiveRecord::Base#dup` method and instead implements its own method called `amoeba_dup`.
-Make sure to update your code if you do a bundle install.
+Make sure to update your code if you do a bundle update and or double check that your gemfile has a version restriction bound to v1.x e.g. '~> 1.2' listed for amoeba.

 ## Amoeba